Enumerating finite O-sequences: sub-Fibonacci behavior and growth estimates: Computation of by an iterative formula

 \subsection{Algorithm and computational cost}

-In this section we describe an algorithm that implements the iterative formula of Theorem \ref{th: iterative formula}, combined with Lemma~\ref{lemma:relazioni} and Lemma~\ref{lemma: base}, computing the values of $O_d$ for all $1 \le d \le D$, for a prescribed bound $D$.
-This algorithm allowed us to compute $O_d$, for every $1\leq d\leq D=1100$ (a list of these values computed in Python is available at https://github.com/FrancescaCioffi/OSequences1-1100).
+In this section we describe an algorithm (see Algorithm \ref{algorithm}) that implements the iterative formula~\eqref{eq:formula k}, combined with Lemma~\ref{lemma:relazioni} and Lemma~\ref{lemma: base}, in the particular case the formula gives the value of $O_d$ (see \cite[Algorithm 2]{CG} for an algorithm that describes a computation of formula \eqref{eq:formula k} in the general case).
+Hence, it computes the values of $O_d$ for all $1 \le d \le D$, for a prescribed bound $D$, and allowed us to compute $O_d$, for every $1\leq d\leq D=1100$ (a list of these values computed in Python and the implementation of Algorithm \ref{algorithm} that we used to make this computation are available at \url{https://github.com/FrancescaCioffi/OSequences1-1100}).

 \begin{remark} The availability of the values of $O_d$ up to $D=1100$ allows us to verify computationally that the sequence $(O_d/O_{d-1})_d$ is decreasing for every $12\leq d\leq 1100$.
-If $(O_d/O_{d-1})_d$ were decreasing for every $d\geq 12$, then it would be convergent and its limit would be $1$ as will be shown in Remark~\ref{rem:answer}. \end{remark}
+If $(O_d/O_{d-1})_d$ were decreasing for every $d\geq 12$, then it would be convergent and its limit would be $1$ as will be shown in Section~\ref{sec:consequences}. \end{remark}

 The quantities $O(p,n,k,d)$ are encoded by truncated generating functions and computed by increasing the parameter $p$ in the following way.
 For $p \geq 1$ and $0 \leq k \leq n \leq D-1$, we define the truncated generating functions